qbixus/qbixus-java-format/README.md

 legible java code.
 Just include the library in your maven/gradle/etc. configuration.

-`google-java-format` uses internal javac APIs for parsing Java source.
+`qbixus-java-format` uses internal javac APIs for parsing Java source.
 The following JVM flags are required when running on JDK 16 and newer, due to [JEP 396: Strongly Encapsulate JDK Internals by Default](https://openjdk.java.net/jeps/396):